 The sitemaps tab on Google Search Console is where you can submit an XML sitemap so that Google knows what pages and posts you wish to be indexed.
-To add a sitemap to Google Search Console, all you have to do is provide the location URL, and it does the rest.
-If you don’t know your XML sitemap URL, you can generate one in several different ways.
+To add a sitemap to Google Search Console, you have to provide the location URL, and it does the rest.
+You can generate one in several ways if you don’t know your XML sitemap URL.
 The easiest way is to use the Yoast SEO plug-in on WordPress sites to generate your sitemap for you.
 You can always create your sitemap manually or use an online generator if you don’t use Yoast SEO.
-Once you have an XML document with your URLs, you can upload it to your website and then submit the URL to Google Search Console in the way we described above.
+Once you have an XML document with your URLs, you can upload it to your website and then submit the URL to Google Search Console, as we described above.

 The links tab in Google Search Console tells you a lot about your website’s different types of links.
 There are a few different sub-tabs of the link section on GSC.
 They are the External Links section and the Internal Links section.
 The External Links section shows how many links are pointed at your site from other websites on the internet.
 You can also see the anchor text those sites used to link to your site.
 The Internal Links section tells you which of your website pages link to other pages on your website.
-This information can help you devise a clever internal linking structure to drive your site visitors towards the content you want them to see.
+This information can help you devise a clever internal linking structure to drive your site visitors toward the content you want them to see.

 The Mobile Usability tab of Google Search Console is another pretty self-explanatory one.
 This tab shows you how accessible your site is to mobile users.
 Mobile searches are quickly becoming the most common user agent for Google searches.
 So, we highly recommend keeping a close eye on this section.
 If your website is not well-optimized for mobile use, mobile visitors will quickly leave your site.